timekit-io/booking-js/README.md

 },
 ```

 For full language support, FullCalendar also takes a ["lang" option](http://fullcalendar.io/docs/text/lang/), accompanied by a language file.
-Make sure to use defer attribute on a script tag loading the language file if you are deferring hour widget, language file should be loaded after hour widget, but before initialization.
+Make sure to use defer attribute on a script tag loading the language file if you are deferring booking.js, language file should be loaded after booking.js, but before initialization.

 Remember to set `localization.timeDateFormat` to false so it doesn't override the language file's settings.